XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Introduction

-To address these deficiencies, we develop \bench, a real-time multi-model ML benchmark with new metrics tailored for real-time MMMT workloads such as from the metaverse. \bench includes proxy workloads based on real-world industrial use cases taken from production scenarios.
-These proxy workloads encapsulate the end-to-end properties of MMMT workloads at both the ML kernel and system levels, enabling the study of a vast design space.
+To address these deficiencies, we develop \bench, a real-time multi-model ML benchmark with new metrics tailored for real-time \abbrvWorkload{} workloads such as from the metaverse. \bench includes proxy workloads based on real-world industrial use cases taken from production scenarios.
+These proxy workloads encapsulate the end-to-end properties of \abbrvWorkload{} workloads at both the ML kernel and system levels, enabling the study of a vast design space.

-\bench includes scenario-based FPS requirements for ML use cases, which reflect the complex dependencies found in applications driving system-design research in a large organization invested in augmented and virtual reality.
-It also presents representative QoE requirements for making informed system decisions. \bench consists of many different usage scenarios of a metaverse end-user device that combine various unit-level ML models with different target processing rates to reflect the dynamicity and real-time features of MMMT workloads.
-Furthermore, to enable comprehensive evaluations of ML systems using \bench, we also propose and evaluate new scoring metrics that encompass four distinct requirements for the QoE of real-time MMMT applications: (1) the degree of deadline violations, (2) frame drop rate, (3) system energy consumption, and (4) model performance (e.g., accuracy).
+\bench includes scenario-based FPS requirements for ML use cases, which reflect the complex dependencies found in applications driving system-design research in a large organization invested in XR.
+It also presents representative QoE requirements for making system decisions. \bench consists of many usage scenarios of a metaverse end-user device that combines various unit ML models with different target processing rates to reflect the dynamicity and real-time features of \abbrvWorkload{} workloads.
+Furthermore, to enable comprehensive evaluations of ML systems using \bench, we also propose and evaluate new scoring metrics that encompass four distinct requirements for the QoE of real-time \abbrvWorkload{} applications: (1) the degree of deadline violations, (2) frame drop rate, (3) system energy consumption, and (4) model performance (e.g., accuracy).